graphopedia-xyz/graphopedia/choropleth-map/index.md

 The first choropleth map was introduced by Baron Pierre Charles Dupin in 1826.
 The term "choropleth map" appeared in 1938 in <cite>Problems in Population Mapping</cite> by the geographer John Kirtland Wright.

 <!--more-->
+##Purpose

+##Usage
+They overrepresent the importance or large areas, and diminish the importance of small ones, just by virtue of their size in the page.

 ## Sources
 1.[Milestones in the history of thematic cartography, statistical graphics, and data visualization](http://www.math.yorku.ca/SCS/Gallery/milestone/milestone.pdf)